 Observer – Bloober Team

-In Observer’s world, the man is history as well, now more and more often enhanced with electronic implants and prostheses, i.e. the tenement house’s concierge, the cyborg Janusz (Arkadiusz Jakubik) or a war vet, whose body is already part-mechanical and his indolent brain keeps on working only thanks to some electronics connected to it.
+In Observer’s world, mankind is history as well, now more and more often enhanced with electronic implants and prostheses, i.e. the tenement house’s concierge, the cyborg Janusz (Arkadiusz Jakubik) or a war veteran whose body is already part-mechanical and whose indolent brain keeps on working only thanks to the electronics connected to it.
 Lazarski approaches people as a hacker would approach a computer – he is a police Observer, so he hacks into other people’s consciences in search of secrets.
 He connects himself to the electronics implanted into the brains and scrambles through layers of chaotic memories.
 We end up in a stream of conscience translated into the language of the three-dimensional space – prompt jumps from one place to another, unending corridors forever re-arranging themselves or ethereal spaces built out of remnants of memories.
 It is in these sequences that the game shows its teeth – we discover the fates of the subsequent victims without seeing or hearing any words, intuitively, in a series of haunting images and places in which even the geometry is governed by human psyche.
 It is a narration led in a brave manner, full of sharp cuts and spacial and mental shortcuts, entirely different from the forms of storytelling dominating video games.

 Layers of Fear – Bloober Team’s previous game – was gripping in many aspects, but also imperfect.
 Observer has a few flaws, but this time there is no doubt that the Kraków-based developer is currently one of the most interesting and most original voices of the Polish game industry.